bpt26/usher_wiki/docs/source/matUtils.rst

   --write-json (-j): Write an Auspice-compatbile json representing the selected subtree.
   --retain-branch-length (-E): Use to not recalculate branch lengths with saving newick output.
 Used only with -t --write-tree (-t): Write a newick string representing the selected subtree to the target file.
+  --minimum_subtrees_size (-N): Use to generate a series of JSON or Newick format files representing subtrees of the indicated size covering all queried samples.
+Uses and overrides -j and -t output arguments.
-  --single_subtree_size (-X): (EXPERIMENTAL) Use to produce a single sample subtree of the indicated size with all selected samples plus random samples to fill.
+  --usher_single_subtree_size (-X): Use to produce an usher-style single sample subtree of the indicated size with all selected samples plus random samples to fill.
 Produces .nh and .txt files in the output directory.
-  --minimum_subtrees_size(-x): (EXPERIMENTAL) Use to produce the minimum set of subtrees of the indicated size which include all of the selected samples.
+  --usher_minimum_subtrees_size(-x): Use to produce an usher-style minimum set of subtrees of the indicated size which include all of the selected samples.
 Produces .nh and .txt files in the output directory.

 -----------
 summary